Everything you need to know about mutually agreed divorce

 For this reason, if any detrimental condition has been regulated, the agreement may be rejected regardless of whether the spouses have freely agreed to it.
 In this case, the judge will reject the divorce claim for not having signed the agreement in accordance with the Law and respecting the interests of all parties involved, especially minor children.

-For all these reasons, it is essential to hire the services of a family specialist lawyer so that they can guide you during the process and thus prevent the agreement from being rejected, having to go several times before the court to correct what was agreed in principle by mutual agreement.
+For all these reasons, it is essential to hire the services of an expert lawyer in uncosted divorces so that they can guide you during the process and thus prevent the agreement from being rejected, having to go several times before the court to correct what was agreed in principle by mutual agreement.

 How long is the delay in a divorce by mutual consent?